-Because You Asked: Should My Child Attend the Funeral?
+Because You Asked Should My Child Attend the Funeral?

 After a death there are often many decisions regarding funeral/memorial services that need to be made fairly quickly.
-One of these common questions is about whether or not it is appropriate for children to attend the service, and if so what considerations need to be made.
+One of these common questions is about whether

 Excluding children from funeral rites may leave young people feeling left out of the family and without an opportunity to express their grief.
 There is little evidence that attending a funeral can lead to negative outcomes, despite parents and caregiver's desires to protect children from distress (Holland, 2004).